-By “they” he meant the regional Government.
+By “they,” he meant the regional Government.

-– “Did you know most travelers don’t know about the free inter-island connecting flights when they take a low-cost flight to the Azores from the Portuguese mainland?”, I asked him.
+– “Did you know most travelers don’t know about the free inter-island connecting flights when they take a low-cost flight to the Azores from the Portuguese mainland?”
+I asked him.

 – “Unbelievable!
 It’s almost as if they want all of the business to themselves!
-It’s not fair!”, he told me.
+It’s not fair!” he told me.

-As we reached the center of the city, I started to recognize the colorful façades, the narrow streets, the square where I used to eat vanilla ice cream, leaving more of it on the black-and-white cobblestones.
+As we reached the center of the city, I recognized the colorful façades, the narrow streets, the square where I used to eat vanilla ice cream, dropping most of it on the black-and-white cobblestones.

 Exploring the city as a 4-year-old is not quite the same 30 plus years later, I know.